blouyakis/emt_basic/module_2_test.md

 ### Q89 🟡
 **Front**
-After rapid exam on multi-fracture patient, next step?
+You have performed a rapid trauma assessment on a patient with multiple long-bone injuries.
+Your next assessment step should be which of the following?
 · Transport & detailed exam later
 · Detailed physical exam
 · Call ALS ETA then decide